Tandiono Manu: Career

-The Japanese occupation of the Dutch East Indies began shortly after Tandiono's graduation, and he initially worked in a tax office before he was reassigned as judiciary of the military administration, serving in Semarang.
-He continued to work in the court system following the proclamation of Indonesian independence, initially in Yogyakarta, until he was appointed resident of Bojonegoro in 1947.
+The Japanese occupation of the Dutch East Indies began shortly after Tandiono's graduation, and he initially worked in a tax office before he was reassigned to the judiciary of the military administration, serving in Semarang.
+He continued to work in the court system following the proclamation of Indonesian independence, initially in Yogyakarta until he was appointed resident of Bojonegoro in 1947.
 He participated in guerrilla warfare against the Dutch following Operation Kraai.
 During this period, he was also active in Barisan Tani Indonesia, the principal peasant organization of the country.

-After the transfer of sovereignty, he was briefly appointed as vice governor of East Java (on 1 January 1950) until his appointment as Minister of Trade and Industry in the Halim Cabinet on 21 January.
+After the transfer of sovereignty, he was briefly appointed as vice governor of East Java (on 1 January 1950) until he was appointed Minister of Trade and Industry in the Halim Cabinet on 21 January.
 After the United States of Indonesia was dissolved, he became Minister of Agriculture in the Natsir Cabinet, as a member of the Indonesian Socialist Party.
 He was later appointed as a director in the Indonesian subsidiary of the London Sumatra plantation firm.
 He enjoyed a close relationship with his predecessor and then-sitting minister Sadjarwo Djarwonagoro, and British firms at the time were attempting to cultivate relationships with the Indonesian government.

-During the New Order period, he took part in a political discussion group which involved Islamists, former generals (such as Tahi Bonar Simatupang), and other political figures.
-He died on 30 October 1986 and was buried at the Kalibata Heroes Cemetery.
+During the New Order period, he took part in a political discussion group that involved Islamists, former generals (such as Tahi Bonar Simatupang), and other political figures.

+Death

+He died on 30 October 1986 and was buried at the Kalibata Heroes' Cemetery.